Twenty-sixth Amendment to the United States Constitution: Background

 The framers of the U.S. Constitution did not establish specific criteria for national citizenship or voting qualifications in state or federal elections.
 Before the Twenty-sixth Amendment, states had the authority to set their own minimum voting ages, which was typically 21 as the national standard.

 An effort to reduce the age limit to 18 nationally began to gain serious traction during World War II.
-The age limit was not reduced nationally during the war due to a variety of factors including: a perceived lack of maturity, President Franklin D. Roosevelt not regarding youth suffrage as an important issue and most members of Congress believed it would interfere in the rights of states with regards to setting their own rules about voting.
+This came about after 18 & 19 year old men started being drafted and some of the public showed concern about this possibility and not being able to vote.
+The age limit was not reduced nationally during the war due to a variety of factors including a perceived lack of maturity, President Franklin D. Roosevelt not regarding youth suffrage as an important issue, and most members of Congress believed it would interfere in the rights of states with regards to setting their own rules about voting.
 Senator Harley Kilgore began advocating for a lowered voting age in 1941 in the 77th Congress.
+On October 17, 1942 the first attempt to lower the voting age nationally occurred when Representative Victor Wickersham of Oklahoma proposed an amendment to do so which applied to just the federal level.
+A few days later Senator Arthur Vandenberg of Michigan initiated a separate one which was a resolution and went further applying to the federal and state level.
+Vandenberg had a track record of showing interest in young people with Wickersham having a close relationship with young people in his constituency and in general while Vandenberg had previously introduced constitutional amendments banning child labor for those under 16 years old.
+Neither proposals from Wickersham or Vandenberg passed through Congress.

 Despite the support of fellow senators, representatives, and First Lady Eleanor Roosevelt, Congress failed to pass any national change.
 However, public interest in lowering the voting age became a topic of interest at the local level.
-In 1943 and 1955 respectively, the Georgia and Kentucky legislatures approved measures to lower the voting age to 18.
+In 1943 and 1955 respectively, the Georgia and Kentucky legislatures approved measures to lower the voting age to 18 and several other localities lowered the voting age in the 1950s including the Hawaii and Alaska Territories along with Guam.
 President Harry S. Truman did not publicly indicate whether he supported lowering the voting age to 18 years old.